 Got a guy with a beard?
-I’ve got the perfect Father’s Day gift for him!
+Why not make DIY Beard Oil–the perfect Christmas gift, Father’s Day gift or Valentines Day gift for him!

 Beards and mustaches are all the rage right now, but do you know what isn’t?

 Itchy, prickly facial hair that makes snuggling like cuddling up with a brillo pad.
 Not cool.

 But thankfully all that manly scruffiness can be easily tamed with one simple item: beard oil.

 And the best part?
 Your guy doesn’t need fancy, expensive creams or lotions to turn his facial hair into something soft and kissable.

 I’ve got an ultra-easy DIY beard oil recipe that’s:

 - softens even the scraggliest beards; and